 Frequently asked questions.

-• Appointments cost $200 for both telehealth and in-person for private pay.
+• Appointments are $200 for a 45-60 minute session.
 I also offer sliding scale fees and a scholarship program for therapy, counseling, and social work students.
-To insure therapy is as accessible as possible I uset the economic justice model, ”The Green Bottle”, developed by Alexis J. Cunningfolk to determine reduced fees.
+To insure therapy is as accessible as possible I use the economic justice model, ”The Green Bottle”, developed by Alexis J. Cunningfolk to determine reduced fees.
 More information on this here.

-In our initial consultation, we will discuss my fees and I can provide the Sliding Scale Fee Application if a fee reduction is needed at that time.
+In our initial consultation, we will discuss my fees and I can provide the Sliding Scale Fee information if a fee reduction is needed at that time.

-I am also able to a superbill for private pay clients (a receipt for services) that you can submit to your insurance for reimbursement.
+I am also able to provide a superbill (a receipt for services) that you can submit to your insurance for reimbursement if applicable

 To find out if you are eligible to submit superbills: call the number on your insurance card and ask if you have out of network benefits for behavioral health; if so, ask how to submit the superbill as each insurance is different.
 I am happy to help walk you through this during a session as well.